neha1985/asset-management/README.md

 -----------

 * You cannot make a transfer to the same account ID.
 In other words, you cannot send money to yourself.
-* When making a transfer the amount is in pounds / dollars not in pence / cents.
-For example, 100.45.
+* Transfer amount is expected upto 2 decimal places For example, 100.45.
 * DB connectivity is not created and instead use concurrentHashMap in repository class to store account object.
 * We have tested synchronzation with some limited requests not with any tool.

 Further improvements
 --------------------

-* In RESTful services, it is not unusual to see the same request coming twice.
-In a production system we should handle those hiccups.
-One idea would be to perform a 2-step transfer.
+* Also request can be handle in a 2-step transfer.
 In the first step we create a transaction ID and then we request a transfer given this transaction ID.
   Once a transfer is made the transaction ID cannot be used anymore.
 * For thread safe and avoiding deadlocks we can use Lock/Executor framework.
 * We can use JMeter or any other tool for further synchronization related testing.